-The Boeing On-the-Job training (OJT) is a hands-on method of teaching workers the knowledge, skills, and competencies needed to perform a specific job.
-Employees earn a paycheck while learning the actual environment where the work is performed.
-Employees looking to move up and learn new skills are eligible for this program.
+On-the-job training (OJT) is a hands-on method of teaching workers the knowledge, skills, and competencies needed to perform a specific job.
+CareerEdge’s funding reduces the expense of upskilling employees through salary reimbursement during the training period.
+Employees earn a paycheck while learning in the actual environment where the work is performed, while employers are reimbursed a portion of the employee’s salary.

-Employers can apply to receive 50% of a trainees salary up to ten weeks.
-A short application is required and a meeting with Shauna Donahue, CareerEdge Director.
+Employers can apply to receive 50% of a trainees salary up to ten weeks, at $13.00 per hour.
+An online application is required and a meeting with CareerEdge.

 - Assist unemployed, low-wage and low-skill workers in obtaining employment at livable and competitive wages in the manufacturing industry by offering on the job training (OJT)